LiuJieee/StartPred/README.md

 cd GPNMSA
 python GPN-MSA_feature_prepare.py
 ```
-In this section, the example file titled 'test_GPN-MSA_feature.pth' is available for download at https://zenodo.org/records/13689721.
+In this section, the example output file titled 'test_GPN-MSA_feature.pth' is available for download at https://zenodo.org/records/13689721.

 ### Quantify the epigenetic feature based on DanQ
 ```bash